v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getfunctionfromtoken-method.md

 ms.assetid: 0eed759f-cce8-405d-88dc-9ee293a38928
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 9c971df072cc7c6546e5c17278c78c7e9668ab63
+ms.openlocfilehash: 72531dc4fa7a8afc3bd719d73389fac94e3363bb
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67780627"
+ms.locfileid: "74439148"
 ---
 # <a name="icorprofilerinfogetfunctionfromtoken-method"></a>Metodo ICorProfilerInfo::GetFunctionFromToken
-Ottiene l'ID di una funzione.
-Questo metodo è obsoleto in .NET Framework versione 2.0.
-Usare la [ICorProfilerInfo2::GetFunctionFromTokenAndTypeArgs](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctionfromtokenandtypeargs-method.md) metodo invece.
+Gets the ID of a function.
+This method is obsolete in the .NET Framework version 2.0.
+Use the [ICorProfilerInfo2::GetFunctionFromTokenAndTypeArgs](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctionfromtokenandtypeargs-method.md) method instead.

 ## <a name="syntax"></a>Sintassi